CDRT/mk_docs/docs/ref/bios/settings/thinkcentre/intel_r_manageability.md

 Intel(R) Manageability Control
 :
-    Options:
+    Possible options:

-    1. **Enabled** - Default.
+    1. **Enabled** – Default.
-    2. Disabled.
+    2. Disabled

     Setting Intel(R) Manageability Control to "Disabled":

     1. If system is provisioned, MEBx will be unprovisioned first.

     !!! note ""
         When MEBX prompt unprovisioning, you should press YES.

     2. Manageability functions will be disabled
     You can enter BIOS to re-enable Intel(R) Manageability.